openstack/kuryr-kubernetes/doc/source/specs/stein/vhostuser.rst

 Single mount point will be provided for several pods (CONF.vhostuser.mount_point).
-It's the place where vhost-user socket file will be moved from ovs_vhu_path. ovs_vhu_path it's a path where Open vSwitch stores vhost-user socket by default in case when Open vSwitch creates socket. mount_point and ovs_vhu_path should be on the same point of mount, otherwise EXDEV (Cross-device link) will be raised and
+It's the place where vhost-user socket file will be moved from ovs_vhu_path. ovs_vhu_path is a path where Open vSwitch stores vhost-user socket by default in case when Open vSwitch creates socket. mount_point and ovs_vhu_path should be on the same point of mount, otherwise EXDEV (Cross-device link) will be raised and